 He promptly went away and messaged an hour later with the details of a friend who lived in another part of the country.
 She was a qualified pharmacist, experienced on Titan, who happened to be available to work from home the next day.
-Before the evening had ended, Mr P had secured his friend’s professional services, installed Titan onto their home PC, set up their profile and the scene was set for a new way of working.
+Before the evening had ended, Mr. P had secured his friend’s professional services, installed Titan onto their home PC, set up their profile and the scene was set for a new way of working.

 Saving the Day

 By the end of the day, every appointment was met and every prescription was checked.
 Nothing was compromised, regulations were adhered to and patient safety was upheld.
 In fact, the operation was arguably more efficient than it had ever been.
-The audit trail had recorded who did what on every prescription that arrived including even how long the locum pharmacist spent looking at prescriptions.
+The audit trail had recorded who did what on every prescription that arrived, including even how long the locum pharmacist spent looking at prescriptions.

-Mr P called me in the evening and told me how the day went.
+Mr. P called me in the evening and told me how the day went.
 He was in awe of how Titan had saved the day and helped him out of a sticky situation.
 Needless to say, he was very happy and the experience changed the way he would approach his business going forward.

 A New Way Of Working

-For decades, pharmacies have been operating manual processes supported by outdated PMR systems that insist on physical involvement of pharmacists.
+For decades, pharmacies have been operating manual processes supported by outdated PMR systems that insist on the physical involvement of pharmacists.
 However, the greatest driver for change in any industry is usually when a problem occurs and a solution exists.
 The greater the problem and the better the solution, the more rapid the change.

 Today, community pharmacy has a lot of problems.
 Dispensing remuneration is decreasing, there is greater competition with online businesses and there is a workforce shortage.
-Thankfully, solutions are being developed and innovation within the sector is at an all time high.
+Thankfully, solutions are being developed and innovation within the sector is at an all-time high.

 Innovative technology gives us the ability to think differently about how to tackle the real challenges in our sector.
 And if ever there was a need to do this, now is the time.